 Because this traditional food was meant to be eaten through late winter, much of it is tough or otherwise undesirable pieces of the animal that have been preserved in mysa (fermented whey).
 The mysa both preserves the food and breaks down the proteins, which tenderizes the meat and makes it more palatable.
 That said, don’t expect the refined flavors of roast chicken.
 We’re still talking about face meat and testicles here.
 Feeling hungry?

-When the time is right to visit Iceland and your taste buds get curious, you can find Þorrablót menus (or a taste of þorramatur-style food) at some traditional restaurants around the country, including Café Loki, Íslenski barinn, Fjárhúsið, Múlakaffi and Þrír Frakkar in central Reykjavík.
-You can also find some of the treats in supermarkets.
+You can find þorrablót menus (or a taste of þorramatur-style food) at some traditional restaurants around the country, including Café Loki, Íslenski barinn, Fjárhúsið, Múlakaffi, and Þrír Frakkar in central Reykjavík.
+You can also find some of the treats in supermarket refrigerators.

 Icelandic plate Loki, from Café Loki.